How helmets prevent serious injuries in kids

 - One finger’s width under the chin strap.
 “As a father myself,” Dr. Freedman says, “I know it can be difficult to force a child to wear a helmet.
 Yet, as a physician, I know this small act can literally save your child’s life.”

 Although every parent wants to avoid a trip to the emergency room because of a fall from a bicycle or roller skates, it is good to know that expert emergency medical care is available, close to home, when it is needed.
-Shady Grove Adventist Hospital has Montgomery County’s first and largest full-service, 24-hour Pediatric Emergency Department with specially trained pediatric emergency physicians, nurse practitioners, physician assistants, pediatric nurses, medical technicians, pediatric surgeons, radiologists and anesthesiologists.
+Adventist HealthCare Shady Grove Medical Center has Montgomery County’s first and largest full-service, 24-hour Pediatric Emergency Department with specially trained pediatric emergency physicians, nurse practitioners, physician assistants, pediatric nurses, medical technicians, pediatric surgeons, radiologists and anesthesiologists.